WebPAI/MRWeb/README.md

-This is the artifact for the paper "MRWeb: An Exploration of Generating Multi-Page Resource-Aware Web Code from UI Designs".
-This artifact supplies the MRWeb toolkit and supplementary materials for the paper.
+This is the artifact for the paper ["MRWeb: An Exploration of Generating Multi-Page Resource-Aware Web Code from UI Designs."](https://arxiv.org/abs/2412.15310) This artifact supplies the MRWeb toolkit and supplementary materials for the paper.

 This repository contains:

 1. **Code implementation of MRWeb generation pipeline**, i.e., the Python script and instructions to run MRWeb to preprocess websites, and generate UI code from screenshots with resource lists.
 2.  **MRWeb Dataset**.
 Our experiment data (both original and generated) is available in `/dataset_collection/all_data`.
 3. **Image Quality Assessment dataset**.
-The human annotated image pairs for image quality assessment is available upon request (yxwan9@cse.cuhk.edu.hk).
+The human annotated image pairs for image quality assessment is available upon request.
+[Email] (yxwan9@cse.cuhk.edu.hk).
 4. **A user-friendly tool based on MRWeb**.